 We were both a bit anxious to start the trek back knowing we had our work cut out for us.
 There was no way we could climb back up where we came down, so we headed for the low point on that massive rock.

 We felt as though we were very close to the same spot we went down, but there were no pink flags.
 We found a red and black one and commented on the fact that we hadn't seen that color yet ... but went ahead anyway ... there was another red and black flag.
 We were on a trail, but then it ended.
 We kept seeing more red and black flags and thought it would lead us to our trail.

 We wandered and wasted precious energy.
 All the while thoughts of not finding our way out, being attacked by a bear and running out of energy and the small amount of water and snacks we brought for this little 2-mile hike flooded my head.

 I told Jim we needed to backtrack and find our original trail.
 He wanted to push forward.
 We did.
 But only dead ends.
 Again, I told him we needed to turn around.
 We came to another dead end and a huge pile of some sort of animal droppings.
 He still didn't want to turn around, but I told him I was going to and I did.
 He followed me.

-He said he didn't want to mention it so as not to scare me.
-Finding the trail was my main thought, so I didn't even consider it could be bear scat.
-The rest of our very strenuous hike all I could think about was where the bear was.
-Hoping it was sleeping in the middle of this hot July day.
+He said He didn't want to mention it to me so as not to scare me.
+Finding the trail was my main focus, so I didn't even consider it could be bear scat.
+The rest of that difficult hike, all I could think about was where the bear was and the hope that it was sleeping in the middle of this hot July day.

 Five hours later and we were finally crossing the creek and just about back to Jim's truck.
 I walked right through the water, splashed water all over my head and happily climbed our first little downhill trek back to Jim's truck.
 What a hike!